polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 ```

 * Generate a class
-* Assign the class to a variable
+* Assign to the class a variable
   * With the same name as the class

 Note:

 `class` is not a "declaration".
-It's a structured command.
+It is a "compound statement".

 The same two responsibilities apply to `def` and functions.